Designing the Behavior of AI

 2. [Rule 2]

-Constraints: Formalize What Not to Do
+Constraints: Specify What Not to Do

 - When the user asks about [prohibited topic]